Climate Change

 Addressing Climate Change

 SEKISUI CHEMICAL Group believes that it is important to earnestly confront all climate change risks and make every effort to keep the temperature rise to less than 1.5°C. Under the SEKISUI Environment Sustainability Vision 2050 that was formulated in 2019, we are trying to contribute to solving environmental issues by reducing the environmental impact of our business activities.
-We have set a target of zero GHG emissions from our business activities by 2050.
-Moreover, we are advancing the introduction of solar power equipment to generate electricity for use at our own business sites in which equipment was installed, increasing our utilization ratio for renewable energy from externally purchased electricity and target a value of 100% by 2030.
-Consequently, we focused on initiatives to achieve a 26% reduction in GHG emissions by 2030.
+We have set a target of zero GHG emissions due to our business activities by 2050.
+Moreover, we are advancing the introduction of solar power equipment to generate electricity for use at our own business sites in which it was installed, increasing our utilization ratio for renewable energy from externally purchased electricity and have set a new target value of 100% by 2030.
+We focused on initiatives to achieve a 26% reduction in GHG emissions by 2030, to which we committed ourselves under the SBT initiative.
 As a result, we expect to reach this target earlier than planned and therefore have begun considering raising the 2030 reduction target.
-SBT certification was updated to a target of 1.5°C, raising it to a 50% reduction from the 2019 level by 2030.
-To accelerate GHG reductions toward this 1.5°C target, we will start fuel conversion and production innovation to promote the reduction of fuel-derived GHG (Scope 1), which is highly difficult.

 Risks and Opportunities Posed by Climate Change to Our Businesses